 Total direct compensation levels should be sufficiently competitive to attract, motivate and retain the highest quality executives.
 Our Committee seeks to establish target total direct compensation (base salary, short-term and long-term incentive) at the 50th percentile of our Peer Group and market data of companies of like size, thereby providing our executives the opportunity to be competitively rewarded for our financial, operational and stock price growth.
-It is also the Committee's intention to set total executive compensation sufficiently high to attract and retain strong, motivated leadership who will not only strive to reach our key operating and strategic objectives, but also demonstrate the utmost integrity in doing so.
+It is also the Compensation Committee's intention to set total executive compensation sufficiently high to attract and retain strong, motivated leadership who will not only strive to reach our key operating and strategic objectives, but also demonstrate the utmost integrity in doing so.

 Performance-based compensation should constitute a substantial portion of total compensation.
-We believe in a pay-forperformance culture, with a significant position of total direct compensation being performance executive officers is tied to, and varies with, our financial and operational performance, as well as individual performance.
-We view our short-term and long-term components of the compensation program as being "at risk."
+We believe in a pay-for-performance culture, with a significant position of total direct compensation being performance -based and/or "at risk."
+The performance of our executives, considered in light of general economic and specific company, industry and competitive conditions, serves as the primary basis for determining their overall compensation.
+Accordingly, a portion of the compensation provided to our executive officers is tied to, and varies with, our financial and operational performance, as well as individual performance.
+We view our short-term and long-term incentive components of the compensation program as being "at risk."